clach/Realtime-Vulkan-Hair/README.md

   gridPointVelocity = gridPoint.velocity / gridPoint.density
   velocityFromGrid += totalWeight * gridPointVelocity
 ```
 This velocity from grid value represents a smoothed out velocity among the nearby strands of hair.
 We do not want to set the new velocity directly to this grid velocity, as this will exhibit too much friction and damping.
-Instead, we have a friction parameter, in our case approximate 0.05, and calculate the final velocity as a mix between the original and the one found on the grid:
+Instead, we have a friction parameter, in our case approximately 0.05, and calculate the final velocity as a mix between the original and the one found on the grid:
 ```
 Friction = 0.05
 velocity = (1 - friction) * velocity + friction * velocityFromGrid